ji-zai/personal-site/content/essays/seek-truth.md

 ---

-### The mind updates through satiation, or the lack of it.

----

 ### Conditioning

 - Conditioning is a reaction to a want.
 It gets triggered (meaning you feel the pull) as soon as the want arises.

+---

+### The mind conditions itself in response to satiation.

 ---